Obtain a Vietnam Police Check (Criminal Record) in 2026

 1. What is a Vietnam Police Check?

 Vietnam Police Check, or Criminal Record Certificate, is an official document issued by the Vietnamese police authority, validating whether an individual has a criminal record in Vietnam or not.
+Vietnam currently issues 2 types of certificates to foreigners:

 Vietnam Criminal Record Certificate No. 1 (Phieu Ly Lich Tu Phap so 1)